Golfer suspended amid club equality row

 A motion at an extraordinary general meeting to amend Saturday tee rules was rejected by club members on 1 May.

-Cottrell Park said it was not discriminating against women but refused to comment on the suspension.
+The club said it was not discriminating against women but said disciplinary action against a member had started.

 Ms Roberts, 37, joined the club in St Nicholas, Vale of Glamorgan, in 2014 so she could play alongside her husband.